-The transverse momentum imbalance is defined as the ratio of $x_{j\gamma}$=$p_{T}^{jet}$/$p_{T}^{\gamma}$ to study jet energy loss mechanism.
+The transverse momentum imbalance is defined as the ratio of $x_{j\gamma}$=$p_{T}^{jet}$/$p_{T}^{\gamma}$ to study jet energy loss mechanism~\cite{Chatrchyan:2012gt, ATLAS:2012cna}.
 Figure~\ref{fig-xjrdis} (a)-(d) show the imbalance ratio distributions for four centrality bins in Pb+Pb collisions and p+p collisions at $\sqrt{s_{_{\rm NN}}}$ = 2.76 TeV.
-The corresponding averaged values of imbalance ratio ($\left\langle x_{j\gamma} \right\rangle$) as functions of number of participant nucleons ($N_{part}$) are presented in Figure~\ref{fig-meanandR} (a).
-The AMPT results with both partonic and hadronic interactions (i.e. 1.5 mb) give the smaller $x_{j\gamma}$ and $\left\langle x_{j\gamma} \right\rangle$ than those with hadronic interactions only (i.e. 0 mb) and experimental data.
-On the other hand, Figure~\ref{fig-meanandR} (b) shows that though the AMPT result with both partonic and hadronic interactions slightly underestimate the experimental observable of $\left\langle x_{j\gamma} \right\rangle$, but it can well reproduce the fraction $R_{j\gamma}$ of photons that have an associated jet with $p_{T}^{jet} >$ 30 GeV/c, which also supports the picture of jet quenching in partonic matter at LHC.
-To quantitively learn how much jet losses its energy in partonic or hadronic matter, the averaged energy loss fractions of jet, $\left\langle\Delta p_{T}/p_{T} \right\rangle$=$\left\langle (p_{T}^{jet,initial}-p_{T}^{jet,final})/p_{T}^{jet,initial} \right\rangle$, are shown for the four centrality bins in Figure~\ref{fig-meanandR} (c).
-Jet losses its energy from by $\sim$ 15\% in central collisions down to by $\sim$ 5\% in peripheral collisions due to decreasing strength of partonic interactions, however hadronic interactions only can give much smaller energy losses around 4\%-2\%.
-It indicates that the strong interactions between jet and partonic matter produce a larger momentum asymmetry than those between jet and hadronic matter especially for more central collisions.
+The corresponding averaged values of imbalance ratio $\left\langle x_{j\gamma} \right\rangle$ as functions of number of participant nucleons $N_{part}$ are presented in Figure~\ref{fig-meanandR} (a).
+The AMPT results with both partonic and hadronic interactions (i.e. 1.5 mb) give a little smaller $x_{j\gamma}$ and $\left\langle x_{j\gamma} \right\rangle$ than those with hadronic interactions only (i.e. 0 mb) and experimental data.
+On the other hand, Figure~\ref{fig-meanandR} (b) shows that only the AMPT result with both partonic and hadronic interactions can well reproduce the fraction $R_{j\gamma}$ of photons that have an associated jet with $p_{T}^{jet} >$ 30 GeV/c.
+These results basically support the picture of jet quenching in partonic matter at LHC.
+To quantitatively learn how much jet loses its energy in partonic or hadronic matter, the averaged energy loss fractions of jet, $\left\langle\Delta p_{T}/p_{T} \right\rangle$=$\left\langle (p_{T}^{jet,initial}-p_{T}^{jet,final})/p_{T}^{jet,initial} \right\rangle$, are shown for the four centrality bins in Figure~\ref{fig-meanandR} (c).
+Jet loses its energy from by $\sim$ 15\% in central collisions down to by $\sim$ 5\% in peripheral collisions due to decreasing of partonic interactions.
+However hadronic interactions with vanished partonic interactions only can give much smaller energy loss fraction around 4\%-2\%.
+It indicates that the strong interactions between jet parton shower and partonic matter can produce a larger momentum asymmetry than the interactions between jet hadron shower and hadronic matter, especially for more central collisions.